mulebek/Excel-Data-Analytics-Project/README.md

 =FILTER(J2#,(NOT(ISNUMBER(SEARCH("and",J2#))+ISNUMBER(SEARCH(",",J2#))))*(J2#<>0))

-  - 🔍 Unique List Generation: This Excel formula below employs the FILTER() function to exclude entries containing "and" or commas, and omit zero values.
+  - 🔍 Unique List Generation: This Excel formula above shows the FILTER() function to exclude entries containing "and" or commas, and omit zero values.
   - 🔢 Formula Purpose: This formula populates the table below, which gives us a list of unique job schedule types.

 📉 Dashboard Implementation: